At Aviva we build high-performing, customer-centric teams by offering learning for all our colleagues through Aviva University.

-In a world evolving at pace we expect our leaders to support our people and grow our business by:
+In a world evolving at pace we expect our leaders to be inclusive, support our people and grow our business by:

-- getting ahead of and solving new customers’ needs
+- Getting ahead of and solving our customers’ needs

 We believe in paying our people appropriately for the job they do and the contribution they make - so we’ll always try to offer you competitive and fair rewards.

 The benefits you get vary from country to country.
 But wherever you are in the world, your wellbeing is crucial.
 If you feel physically and mentally well, you’ll be happier and perform better.